rimshaejaz/Hogwarts_Library/README.md

 In order to view this project, the user must be on OSU's VPN or physically connected to the on campus internet.
 You can find information on connecting to the VPN [here
 ](https://oregonstate.edu/).

 The MySQL database you will be using for the project will also need to be created.
-In the course, this was done using the phpMyAdmin.
+In the course, this was done using phpMyAdmin.

+### To View:
+1.

 ## Technologies & Languages
 Flask